 Klipsun is known as one of Washington's 'First Growth' vineyards.
 They focus on crafting wines that reflect the nuance of the terroir at both its most raw and its most refined.

-The Red Mountain is Washington's smallest and most prestigious.
+The Red Mountain is Washington's smallest and most prestigious wine region.
 The high desert climate, gravelly soil, and high soil alkalinity produces wines that are both elegant and rugged.
 They express balance and a powerful refinement.

 Since 1984, Klipsun has partnered with premier winemakers in Washington to provide premium grapes.
 Decades of careful cultivation has led to the production of grapes that realize their fullest potential.